-Ethics in Open Access Publishing
+Ethics in Open Access Scientific Publishing

 What are ethics?

-Basically, ethics are a system of accepted beliefs that control behaviour, often based on what is morally right or wrong.
+Ethics is a system of accepted beliefs that control behaviour, often based on what is morally right or wrong.

 Having a system of ethics is very important during periods of change.
-Traditional values help bind the community together and brace them for the shocks of the new, whilst the changes encourage adopting updated values and beliefs.
+Strong values help bind the community together and brace them for the shocks of the new, whilst the changes encourage adopting updated values and beliefs.

 Challenges in the scientific publishing community

 Artificial intelligence is the most immediate and pressing issue.
 Detecting AI-generated content is difficult, as AI tools are constantly updating and becoming increasingly sophisticated.
-This has enabled the rise of paper mills, which are organisations that produce and sell fabricated manuscripts.

 Ethical responsibilities in scientific publishing